jaimetcf/vuttr/README.md

 ### Short description
 This is a small app specified as a code challenge for [BossaBox](https://bossabox.com) contracting process.
-It allows allows the user to create and update a list of tools.
+It allows the user to create and update a list of tools, and persists this list in a NoSQL (MongoDB) database.

 ### Technical stack
 The app uses the MERN stack: